ID-0: Plot

-In the distant future, the discovery of the new mineral Orichalt (オリハルト, Oriharuto) has allowed humanity to expand beyond the Solar System.
+In the distant future, the discovery of the new mineral Orichalt (オリハルト, Oriharuto) has allowed humanity to expand beyond the Sol System.
 On the constant lookout for Orichalt, humanity has developed I-Machines (Iマシン, I mashin), giant robots that can operate in extreme environments.
 I-Machines function by using Orichalt to transfer the human pilot's consciousness into the robot's operating system; in that sense, the human becomes the machine.
 While Alliance Academy student Maya Mikuri is in the middle of operating an I-Machine, she gets involved in an incident with mining pirates, and ends up serving as a crew member on their mining spaceship.
 Soon after, she and the rest of the crew begin to discover that the government has been hiding secrets about destructive forces concerning Orichalt.
 Worse, these same forces are on the verge of destroying human civilization, and the crew might be the only ones who can stop them.